lemire/FastPFor/README.md

 Other compilers (e.g., Microsoft) are NOT supported right now: please help us make the code more portable.

+The code have been successfully compiled at one time under theses compilers

+*  MinGW32 (x64-4.8.1-posix-seh-rev5)
+*  VS2012

 ## Hardware Requirements

 To fully use the library, your processor should support SSSE3.
 This includes almost every Intel or AMD processor